 What's the value of a bitcoin?

-As of September 2014, it costs US$533 to buy one bitcoin.
-So as you can see, they don't come cheap.
+As of August 2015, it costs AU$387 to buy one bitcoin, but it was once as high as US$1200.
+So as you can see, they don't come cheap and valuations fluctuate.
 You might not want to buy them until you know exactly what you're going to do with them.
 You'll also need to pay a commission to buy and sell bitcoins like you do when exchanging foreign currency.

 What's the risk?